-The Educational Innovation (EI) Initiative provides modest grants following annual themes to enable new learning opportunities in courses.
-This particular EI grant opportunity is intended to support academic units as they incorporate the Our Shared Future Heritage Marker, and what it symbolizes, into learning experiences for UW–Madison students.
-Typical grants will be approximately $8,000.
+In 2020, the Educational Innovation (EI) Initiative provided modest grants following annual themes to enable new learning opportunities in courses.
+This particular EI grant opportunity was intended to support academic units as they incorporate the Our Shared Future Heritage Marker, and what it symbolizes, into learning experiences for UW–Madison students.
+Typical grants were approximately $8,000.

 Background and Purpose

 The recently dedicated Our Shared Future Heritage Marker acknowledges the “hard but crucial truths” concerning the historical relationship between the Ho-Chunk people and the United States, and how the University of Wisconsin-Madison came to occupy what had long been Ho-Chunk land.
 This “difficult and complicated history” embeds opportunities for a broad range of learning opportunities about the Ho-Chunk people including their culture, the sacredness of this land to them, and interactions between them and the state and federal governments.

 The goal of this grant opportunity is to spark learning and deepen understanding about the Ho-Chunk Nation through meaningful learning experiences embedded in the Wisconsin Experience.
 The Wisconsin Experience is UW-Madison’s vision for the total student experience, which combines learning in and out of the classroom, with students engaging in four key areas of intellectual and personal growth: empathy and humility; relentless curiosity; intellectual confidence; and purposeful action.